Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 What to See

-Walk the Rotonda first - kids will recognize Diego Rivera and Frida (she is buried in Coyoacan, but Diego is here).
+Walk the Rotonda first.
+Kids will recognize Diego Rivera (Frida is not here - her ashes are kept at Casa Azul in Coyoacán, in a pre-Hispanic urn shaped like a frog).
 Then walk the family sections to see how Mexican families decorate.
-The marigold paths, the photos, the favorite foods of the deceased laid out as offerings - it is the holiday in its most personal form.
+The marigold paths, the photos, the favorite foods of the deceased laid out as offerings - it's the holiday in its most personal form.
+I light a candle here every visit for my abuela.
+Tía Rosa always has me bring her favorite sugar cookies.

 Practical Tips